redteaminfra/redteam-infra/external/aws/README.md

 ## How to start

-The first thing you'll need to do is setup IAM in AWS and generate an EC2 keypair.
+The first thing you'll need to do is set up IAM in AWS and generate an EC2 keypair.

 To do so, from IAM in AWS make a user and add that user to the group "redteam".